 1. Gough’s Cave

+Things to see in Cheddar?
 The biggest of all the show caves in the area, many people who come to Cheddar Gorge do so to take in this amazing sight.
 In fact, it is easily the place to spend the most time during your visit, especially when you take into account the amazing natural rock formations and fantastic features too.
+It really is one of the top Cheddar Gorge attractions!

 The cave has an audio tour that you can listen to whilst you take a walk around, this particular guide plays for around 45 minutes and will give you a great overview of everything that you need to know as well as all the things that you can see.